domfarolino/browser/mage/README.md

 When the child recovers the native socket, from any thread it can call `mage::Core::AcceptInvitation(socket, callback)` to accept an invitation on the socket.
-This API takes a callback that runs on the same thread that invoked `AccceptInvitation()`, after the invitation gets processed on the IO thread.
+This API takes a callback that runs on the same thread that called `AccceptInvitation()`, after the invitation gets processed on the IO thread.
 The callback gives the child a `mage::MessagePipe` that's connected to the parent process and ready for immediate use.
 Here's the typical flow: